In a Nutshell:

 In a nutshell, this one is a great fit for:

-If any of those describe you, then you’ve just found the proverbial needle in a haystack, and this chair will probably fit you like a glove.
+If any of those describe you, you’ve just found the proverbial needle in a haystack, and this chair will probably fit you like a glove.

 Unfortunately, that description doesn’t apply to a huge swath of the market, so this chair is a bit narrowly focused.
+You can find comparable office chairs for short people in our roundup review.

 Adjustable Features

-It offers the typical 360-swivel, tilt and lock function and seat height adjustment.
+It offers the typical 360-swivel, tilt, and lock function and seat height adjustment.
 Moreover, you’ll find independently height adjustable (though non-ergonomic) armrests.

 Mesh Back